cosmicjs/simple-nextjs-blog/README.md

 ### React + Next.js + Cosmic

 This blog uses Next.js to create a React blog.
-It uses Next.js 13 and the new `app` organization structure which takes advantage of [React Server Components](https://nextjs.org/docs/getting-started/react-essentials#server-components).
+It uses Next.js 15 and the new [Partial Prerendering](https://vercel.com/blog/partial-prerendering-with-next-js-creating-a-new-default-rendering-model) to optimize performance and user experience.
 It connects to the Cosmic API via the [Cosmic JavaScript SDK](https://www.npmjs.com/package/@cosmicjs/sdk).

 ## Getting Started